omgnetwork/elixir-omg/docs/exit_validation.md

 ### The purpose of having exit validation as a separate service is to:
 1. proactively prevent user from losing money
+    - prohibit user from spending on a dangerous chain
+    - try to preempt underfunded chain situation, which would jeopardize user's funds
-2. letting know user about byzantine child chain
+2. letting know user about byzantine child chain as reasonably fast as possible
-3. preventing of having any type of flags in State's utxos
 4. (optional) protect against loss in case of invalid exit finalization
-5. prohibit user from spending on a dangerous chain

 ### Actions that the Watcher should prompt:
 1. If an exit is known to be invalid it should be challenged immediately